 speaker

 Operator

 Thank you.
 Ladies and gentlemen, we will now begin the question and answer session.
 Should you have a question, please press star followed by the one on your telephone keypad.
-You will hear a prompt that your hand has been raised.
-And should you wish to cancel your request, please press star followed by the two.
-If you are using a speakerphone, please leave the handset before pressing any keys.
-One moment please
+You will hear a prompt that your hand has been raised, and should you wish to cancel your request, please press star followed by the two.
+If you are using a speakerphone, please lift the handset before pressing any keys.

+speaker